AlbertoMontalesi/The-complete-guide-to-modern-JavaScript/ebook/13_promises.md

 We can chain promises one after the other, using what was returned from the previous one as the base for the subsequent one, whether the promise was resolved or rejected.

-You can chain as many promises as you want and the code will still be more readable and shorter than what we have seen above in the **callback hell**.
+You can chain as many promises as you want and the code will still be more readable and shorter than what we have seen above in **callback hell**.

 ```javascript
 const myPromise = new Promise((resolve, reject) => {